Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-3.md

 app.use('/graphql', graphqlHTTP({
   schema,
   rootValue: root,
-  graphiql: true // Be sure to use graphiql
+  graphiql: true
 }))
 ```

+Be sure to set `graphiql` to true since this will enable the graphiql browser that you will be using

 <!-- > -->